pivotal-jack-moon/gpmetrist/README.md

 In addition it include feature to record how much time each queries has been spent into log directory.
 From that it can make statistics page via googld sheet or ms-excel and so on.

 # Where is GPMetrist from?
-It's been produced by Sang-Hee Lee who is Greenplum Database, Advosory Platform Architect in Pivotal Korea in order to cooperate with Jack Moon sdfdf.
+It's been produced by Sang-Hee Lee who is Greenplum Database, Advosory Platform Architect in Pivotal Korea in order to cooperate with Jack Moon.

 # Prerequisite
 - GPDB 4, 5, 6 or later version